by Martin Maenza

 This event seemed just like the kind of attention that the Velvet Tiger couldn’t pass up.
 She’d get her revenge against her brother and add to her rep all in one shot.

 “This place is huge,” I said to Dove as we kept to the shadows in the high ceiling area.
-“The Velvet Tiger could easily blend into the crowd and get close to the, like, stage to make her play.”
+“The Velvet Tiger could, like, easily blend into the crowd and get close to the stage to make her play.”

 I was starting to think this Dove was awfully gutsy for someone new at the business.
-To be, like, safe, I offered to stick around nearby the stage, just in case she was wrong.
+To be safe, I offered to stick around nearby the stage, just in case she was wrong.
 Dove took to the shadows and went Tiger hunting.

 The press conference began shortly after ten o’clock.
 Ward Gilbert was there; he was kind of, like, balding but well-dressed.
 The crowd erupted, though, when Phil Bates was introduced.
 The guy looked pretty geeky in his casual attire and wire-framed glasses; not at all what you would expect of a rising multimillionaire.